eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Talker
 """"""

-In another terminal run the following command in order to start the ROS 2 node that publishes messages in DDS domain ``0`` (remember to source the Vulcanexus environment):
+In another terminal, run the following command in order to start the ROS 2 node that publishes messages in DDS domain ``0`` (remember to source the Vulcanexus environment):

 .. code-block:: bash